Creative Space for Dialogue

 Final themed seminar in October 2022.
 Photo Izola, Slovenia.

-Creative space for dialogue is an Erasmus+ project which brought together almost one hundred experts in the fields of culture, media, art education, youth work, and non-formal education from Finland, Serbia, Slovenia, and Poland.
-The project builds on the idea of creating and sharing experiences on how to use creative spaces to facilitate sustainable dialogue.
+Creative Space for Dialogue is an Erasmus+ project that brought together nearly one hundred experts from the fields of culture, media, art education, youth work, and non-formal education across Finland, Serbia, Slovenia, and Poland.
+The project was rooted in the idea of creating and sharing experiences on how creative spaces can be used to foster sustainable dialogue.

 The project consisted of four themed seminars for youth workers.
-Each seminar dissected the same concept with different methods and approaches.
-Together the seminars offered a new approach to the European youth sector on the meaning of safe spaces, dialogue and the role of youth workers in creating them.
+Each seminar explored the same core concept through different methods and perspectives.
+Together, the seminars offered the European youth sector a fresh approach to understanding safe spaces, dialogue, and the crucial role youth workers play in creating them.

 Creative Space for Dialogue themed seminar in Helsinki, Finland.
 April 2022.